Information for Junior Runners and their Parents/Guardians

 BOFRA looks after a smaller number of races and like the FRA has a Junior Championship.
 For example, the 2015 BOFRA championship comprised of 15 junior races and 16 senior races.
 Please visit their website, www.bofra.org.uk for more details.

-The Mid Lancs League is an Association of Athletics Clubs in the North West of England, set up to provide competition in Cross Country and Track & Field for athletes from the region.
+The club participates in the Mid Lancs Cross Country League.
+It is an Association of Athletics Clubs in the North West of England, set up to provide competition in Cross Country and Track & Field for athletes from the region.
 Please visit www.midlancs.org.uk, for more details.

 There are six Cross Country fixtures held at different venues each season from October to March.